valbok/QtAVPlayer/README.md

     SET LIB=%FFMPEG%\lib;%LIB%
     cd QtAVPlayer && qmake && nmake

-# BTW:
+# btw:

-Since QtAVPlayer uses QRHI to render the video frames, there are some limitations.
+Since QtAVPlayer uses QRHI to render the video frames (also means available only in QML), there are some limitations.

 * Windows: